pingcap/docs/tidb-cloud/tidb-cloud-console-auditing.md

 ## Enable console audit logging

-You can enable the console audit log function.
+To enable console audit logging, take the following steps:

 1. Click <MDSvgIcon name="icon-top-organization" /> **Organization** in the upper-right corner of the TiDB Cloud console.
 2. Click **Console Audit Log**.
 The Console Audit Log management page is displayed by default.